openworm/c302/README.md

     git clone https://github.com/openworm/c302.git
     cd c302
     pip install .
+    # The following can only be run on Mac and Linux. c302 can be run without ownmeta installed
     owm bundle remote --user add ow 'https://raw.githubusercontent.com/openworm/owmeta-bundles/master/index.json'

 This will install c302 as well as [pyNeuroML](https://github.com/NeuroML/pyNeuroML) and [owmeta](https://github.com/openworm/owmeta).

-To run the test.sh script, the Neuron simulator is also required, and should be installed as described [here](https://www.neuron.yale.edu/neuron/download).
+To run the test.sh script, the Neuron simulator is also required, and should be installed as described [here](https://www.neuron.yale.edu/neuron/download) (On Mac and Linux it can be installed with `pip install neuron`).

 For Linux users, additional dependencies (OpenJDK 19 and Graphviz) are required to run the Usage Examples: